 Native son Ashton Tourison, Sr. was born in 1851 to a former captain in the Civil War.
-Beginning in the 1870s, he had a grand vision and confidence in the future of Mt.
+Beginning in the 1870s, he had a grand vision for what would come to be known as East Mt.
 Airy.
-In approximately 1904, he purchased 150 acres between Chew and Stenton Avenues, from E. Durham Street to Meehan Avenue, and advertised his plan for the new Sedgwick Farms as "stone-built homes, planned on an architectural idea that makes each different from the other, yet in perfect harmony with all."
+In approximately 1904, he purchased 150 acres between Chew and Stenton, from E. Durham Street to Meehan Avenue, and advertised his plan for the new Sedgwick Farms as "stone-built homes, planned on an architectural idea that makes each different from the other, yet in perfect harmony with all."

 Join us for this step back in time to circa 1910 on a 2 hour walking tour to see the timeless beauty of these homes that reflect core values of "space, air, light, comfort and good taste."
 You will learn about how East Mt.
 Airy came to be, constructed with a variety of designs, in the form of Tudor Revival, Colonial Revival, Neo-Georgian and Victorian, all built by one family.